Gurdon Wattles: Politics

 Wattles was elected delegate to the Republican National Convention in 1904.
 There he voted for Theodore Roosevelt for president, and when he became a member of the notification committee from Nebraska, he visited Roosevelt at his home in Oyster Bay, New York.
 Their friendship lasted until Roosevelt died in 1919.
 Wattles was appointed the Federal Food Administrator for Nebraska by Herbert Hoover during World War I.

 Honors

 In an elaborate ceremony, Wattles was crowned King of the Knights of Ak-Sar-Ben in 1905.
 The Iowa State College awarded him an honorary degree in the 1910s.

 Wattles House

 Noted Omaha architect Thomas Rogers Kimball designed the Wattles House in the popular historical revival Chateauesque style.
 It was built in 1895.
 Today, the majority of the house retains its historical significance.
 It has been listed as an Omaha Landmark and is a contributing building in the Gold Coast Historic District, listed on the National Register of Historic Places.
 Wattles lived in the residence from 1896 to 1921.
-In January of 1922 he moved permanently to Hollywood, California.
+In January 1922 he moved permanently to Hollywood, California.